 Ghee has a very high smoke point of 250℃ (or 485°F) making it stable at high heat.
 Hence it is more suitable for deep frying.

 The whole process may take 20-30 minutes depending on the amount of butter and the flame.
 Keep a close eye on it and keep stirring intermittently, taking care it does not burn.

 No. Just continue to simmer and the froth will reduce.
 There is no need to skim it off.
-Keep scraping the sides and bottom of the pan as this will make sure the milk solids does not burn.
+Keep scraping the sides and bottom of the pan as this will make sure the milk solids do not burn.

 How to make ghee

-1. Take a thick-bottom pan and place the butter in it.
+1. Take a thick bottom pan and place the butter in it.
 Do not fill more than half the pan.
 Put it on medium heat

 2. Simmer till the butter melts completely

 3. Continue to stir.
 The butter will slowly become frothy